aqlaboratory/openfold/README.md

 ## Usage

-To download our original OpenFold weights, DeepMind's pretrained parameters, and common ground truth data, run:
+To download the databases used to train OpenFold and AlphaFold run:

 ```bash
 bash scripts/download_data.sh data/